 The regulations also set out that personal data requires security measures, such as encryption, to ensure it is protected.

 This use of cloud computing can cause issues with regards to compliance with the data sovereignty regulations.
 For example, if your business uses a public or hybrid Cloud you will need to know the locations of where your data resides and moves to.
-You will also need to know the types of data flowing within that lifecycle.
+You will also need to know the types of data flowing within that life cycle.
 Both GDPR and CCPA apply restrictions based on the classification of personal data as well as its location.
 This translates to having a robust data governance policy, including:

 - Data mapping to establish and classify data types

-- Audit and track data lifecycle and location
+- Audit and track data life cycle and location

 - Appropriate security measures based on the above two points

-The CCPA and Cloud Data Governance
+The CCPA and Data Sovereignty in the Cloud

 Understanding the impact of data sovereignty and privacy regulations on the use of cloud computing is vital to avoid fines for non-compliance.
 Both the GDPR and CCPA have far-reaching impact, involving businesses across the globe.
-Here are a few tips that allow you to prepare your cloud-based data for data sovereignty regulations like the CCPA:
+Here are a few tips that allow you to prepare your cloud-based data for data sovereignty cloud regulations like the CCPA:

-Tip 1: Minimize the data you collect and process - only take what you need to provide your service
+|Tip 1: Minimize the data you collect and process - only take what you need to provide your service|

-Tip 2: Map the location of any cloud app used.
+|Tip 2: Map the location of any cloud app used.
 Know where these data are transferred to and stored.
-Ensure that this map is kept up to date.
+Ensure that this map is kept up to date.|

-Tip 3: Have a data processing agreement with your cloud provider - make sure it meets the data privacy protection requirements in the GDPR, CCPA, and any other regulations your organization must abide by.
+|Tip 3: Have a data processing agreement with your cloud provider - make sure it meets the data privacy protection requirements in the GDPR, CCPA, and any other regulations your organization must abide by.|

-Tip 4: Use robust security across your data lifecycle.
+|Tip 4: Use robust security across your data life cycle.
 This should include end-to-end encryption for data at rest, in transit, and in use.
-Use of strong authentication measures should shore up access to data.
+Use of strong authentication measures should shore up access to data.|

 Compliance, End-to-end Encryption and the CCPA